gilmour-libs/gilmour/README.md

 # Gilmour

 Gilmour is a framework for writing micro-services that exchange data over non-http transports.
-Currently supported backends are AMQP and Redis PubSub.
+Currently the supported backend is Redis PubSub.
-In both cases, topics (in case of AMQP) and channels (in case of Redis) are used like "routes".
+Redis pubsub channels are used like "routes".
 The DSL provided is similar to Sinatra.

 ## Protocol